Bulgarians

-Bulgarians (българи, /bg/) are a nation and South Slavic ethnic group native to Bulgaria and its neighbouring region, who share a common culture, history and language.
-They form the majority of the population in Bulgaria, while in North Macedonia, Ukraine, Moldova, Serbia, Albania, Romania, Hungary and Greece they exist as historical communities.
+Bulgarians (българи, /bg/) are a South Slavic ethnic group and nation native to Bulgaria and its neighbouring regions.
+They share a common culture, ancestry, history, and speak the Bulgarian language.
+Bulgarians form the majority of the population in Bulgaria and exist as historical communities in North Macedonia, Ukraine, Moldova, Serbia, Albania, Romania, Hungary and Greece.

 Etymology

 Bulgarians derive their ethnonym from the Bulgars.
 Their name is not completely understood and difficult to trace back earlier than the 4th century AD, but it is possibly derived from the Proto-Turkic word *bulģha ("to mix", "shake", "stir") and its derivative *bulgak ("revolt", "disorder").
 Alternative etymologies include derivation from a compound of Proto-Turkic (Oghuric) *bel ("five") and *gur ("arrow" in the sense of "tribe"), a proposed division within the Utigurs or Onogurs ("ten tribes").

-Citizenship

-According to art.
-25(1) of Constitution of Bulgaria, a Bulgarian citizen shall be anyone born to at least one parent holding a Bulgarian citizenship, or born on the territory of the Republic of Bulgaria, should they not be entitled to any other citizenship by virtue of origin.
-Bulgarian citizenship shall further be acquirable through naturalization.
-About 85% of Bulgaria's population identified themselves as ethnic Bulgarians in 2021 Bulgarian census, the rest being mostly Turks (8%) and Roma (4%).

 Ethnogenesis

-Modern-day Bulgarians descend from peoples of vastly different origins and numbers, and are thus the result of a "melting pot" effect.
+Modern-day Bulgarians descend from peoples of vastly different origins and numbers, and are thus the result of a melting pot effect.
 The main ethnic elements which blended to produce the modern Bulgarian ethnicity are: